felixfan/felixfan.github.io/_posts/2014-05-12-FinCal-example-0.6.md

 **Examples for version 0.1 -0.6**

 Example 1 Computing effective annual rate (EAR)
 -------------------------------------------------------
+{% include JB/setup %}
 Using a stated rate of 4.25%, compute EARs for semiannual, quarterly, monthly, daily and continuous compounding.

 ```r
 ear(0.0425,2)